 These can be used for actual user testing but also useful to inform product development regarding what must be in place for a “functional enough” working prototype.
 While ordinarily product teams are told to leave implementation details to the development and UX teams, a wireframe-based prototype ensures the test includes every parameter the product team requires and shaves some time off the total process.

 For product teams willing to settle for prototypes somewhere in between wireframes and fully functional, creating clickable sites (or facade prototyping) can be done quickly using a variety of design and UX tools.
 These obviously won’t have tons of real data powering them behind the scenes, but it can provide trustworthy user feedback on many elements of the solution.

 Rapid prototyping may also include creating multiple prototypes for side-by-side testing (or simultaneous testing by different sets of users).
 This lets teams settle once and for all if Option A really is superior to Option B.

-Why product managers need to understand rapid prototyping
+Why do product managers need to understand rapid prototyping?

 Rapid prototyping allows product managers to “fast forward” to getting real-world customer feedback without expending precious product development resources on unproven and untested concepts.
 Hypotheses are no longer hypothetical and you can truly test use cases with real users.